Comfortable and Furious

 – Bolaji Badejo as Alien

-Film monsters can never get any more terrifying than the Alien. Â It is almost always dangerous to project an absolute about anything, but as far as I am concerned, everyone else can just flush their so-called monsters ditherers (Green Goblin in Spiderman?
+Film monsters can never get any more terrifying than the Alien.
+It is almost always dangerous to project an absolute about anything, but as far as I am concerned, everyone else can just flush their so-called monsters away with laughter.
+(Green Goblin in Spiderman?
 Yeah, right!)
-I’m sorry, there just can’t be anything in reality or the human imagination that can top this creature that we barely get to see during most of this film.
-The meteorically rich design of this snarling, biting, chomping, eviscerating and head-banging nightmare is terrifying.
+I’m sorry, there just isn’t anything in reality or in the human imagination that can top this creature that we barely get to see during most of this film.
+The metaphorically rich design of this snarling, biting, chomping, eviscerating and head-banging nightmare is terrifying.

 If you think the Predator had a bad attitude, you will not believe the hostility that the Alien carries around.
-The Predator, as tough as he was is about the equivalent of the Pillsbury Doughboy when compared to the Alien.
+The Predator, as tough as he was, is about the equivalent of the Pillsbury Doughboy when compared to the Alien.
 Ash said it best, “It’s structural perfection is only matched by its hostility…Perfect organism…unclouded by conscience, remorse, or delusions of morality”

 There are 3 scenes in this movie that really excel.
-First, of course is the Last Supper chest-bursting scene.
+First, of course, is the Last Supper chest-bursting scene.
 Much has been said and written about this, you must see it to believe it, one of the most dramatic scenes ever attempted on the screen.
 It was brilliant!

 The second scene was when Brett went to retrieve the cat, Jones.
 You just knew, you just knew that when Brett went through those double doors that something terrible was about to happen.
-The sets literally emanates malevolence as the aforementioned trio of inconsistent lighting, the swaying, clanking chains, the dripping water and the dirty, grimy mining machinery, are all poised to come alive at any moment!
+The sets literally emanate malevolence as the aforementioned trio of inconsistent lighting, the swaying, clanking chains, the dripping water and the dirty, grimy mining machinery, are all poised to come alive at any moment!
 Here is where first Jones and then the doomed Brett get a first look at the monster and brother what a monster he is!

 The third memorable scene employs what a great horror movie always employs and that is the unexpected and ingenious plot twist.
 Ash is revealed as a Company planted robot, charged with bringing the alien back to earth in an ultra-violent and equally terrifying reality check at Mother’s console.
 That oozing milk-mouth, and the reverberating and super chilling voice of the freshly decapitated Ash, did nothing to encourage what was left of the Nostromo crew.
 He coldly let them have it between the eyes as to what they were really up against.